-But many plant proteins — including rice, pea, and hemp (but not soy) — are deficient in one or more of the EAAs.
+But most plant proteins — including rice, pea, and hemp — are deficient in one or more of the EAAs.

-“Plant proteins are good options for vegetarians and vegans, but they are likely inferior to dairy proteins for maximizing muscle protein synthesis,” says Nima Alamdari, Ph.D.
+“Plant proteins are good options for vegetarians and vegans, but they are likely inferior to dairy proteins for maximizing muscle protein synthesis,” Alamdari says